ymao21/SNOWSHOP/README.md

 ![Screen Shot 2023-07-29 at 2 40 43 PM](https://github.com/ymao21/SNOWSHOP/assets/103905774/cbeb8d4a-b7e5-4ca6-8d02-8d92932db675)

--Logged-in users can browse through reviews, create/add comments/reviews update their comments/reviews and delete their comments/reviews
+- Logged-in users can browse through reviews, create/add comments/reviews update their comments/reviews and delete their comments/reviews

 ![Screen Shot 2023-07-29 at 2 41 39 PM](https://github.com/ymao21/SNOWSHOP/assets/103905774/dce4e900-342e-4201-a23a-9e34867d2d1d)

--Users can browse their cart, add to their cart, update product quantities in their cart and delete products from their cart
+- Users can browse their cart, add to their cart, update product quantities in their cart and delete products from their cart
 ![Screen Shot 2023-07-29 at 2 42 29 PM](https://github.com/ymao21/SNOWSHOP/assets/103905774/15b2b091-dd95-4c10-9085-3696f1c310b7)

--Users can search for desired products and view the product details by clicking into it
+- Users can search for desired products and view the product details by clicking into it

 ![Screen Shot 2023-07-29 at 2 43 07 PM](https://github.com/ymao21/SNOWSHOP/assets/103905774/b3504ebc-64da-4137-8e44-63b9580a6aa8)